chefs cutting vegetables on cutting board

 Although wooden cutting boards are the traditional choice, modern kitchens tend to avoid using them due to the fact that they are harder to clean and more likely to harbor harmful pathogens such as E.Coli and salmonella.

-Whichever type you choose, remember to clean and sanitize cutting boards after use to prevent contamination.
+Whichever type you choose, remember to clean, sanitize and disinfect cutting boards after use to prevent contamination.
 Much like knives, it is important to have dedicated cutting boards for each of the food types you are preparing.

 4. Gloves and Aprons